The Best Budget Headphone Amplifiers and DACS

 Because reasons.

-Outside of the #1 super budget option, this is basically all you need if you want to hear music as it was intended (i.e. clean and neutral, with a low output impedance).
+Outside of the #1 super budget option, this is basically all you need if you want to hear music as it was intended (i.e. clean and neutral, with a low output impedance, fantastic signal-to-noise ratio, and plenty of power).

-I personally believe that both of these Amps sound roughly the same, although there are some snobs who would disagree.
+I personally believe that both of these Amps sound roughly the same, although some snobs would disagree.

-Like the Zen and the K5 Pro, you can output to separate speakers with the ATOM.
+Like the Zen and the K5 Pro/K7, you can output to separate speakers with the ATOM.

-Absolutely love the neutral, clean signal these provide to my headphones.
+You’ll absolutely love the neutral, clean signal these provide to your headphones.
 It sounds crisp and alive, with startling detail and clarity.
-As of 11/12/20, JDS has discontinued the combo, but you can still purchase the O2 as a standalone unit.

 I’ve paired both the ATOM and O2 with many different DACS.
 Let’s take a look.